This blog was originally published in February and updated on July 10, 2017.

 Responding to this problem, Congress passed the Best Pharmaceuticals for Children Act (BPCA) in 2002 and the Pediatric Research Equity Act (PREA) in 2003 which provide critically important information on the safe and effective use of medications in the pediatric population, advancing the health of children.
 While BPCA and PREA have yielded important new safety and labeling information for other children’s diseases, the laws have had a very modest impact on childhood cancer.

 The two laws act in tandem as both carrot and stick to encourage new drug development for childhood diseases.
 BPCA provides an incentive of six months of exclusivity – or patent extension – for drugs that are approved for use in children.
 PREA, the “stick” portion of the approach, requires pharmaceutical companies who are developing a drug for adult indications also test the drug in children.
 Two exceptions to this requirement constrain their impact for children with cancer.
 First, pediatric studies of a drug can only be required in the same disease (“indication”) for which it is being studied in adults.
 Since children do not develop lung, breast or prostate cancer, for example, drugs under development for adult cancers do not have to be tested in kids.

-That may be about to change, however.
-Legislation titled the Research to Accelerate Cures and Equity for Children (RACE) Act has just been introduced by Senators Bennet (D-CO) and Rubio (R-FL) and by Reps.
-McCaul (R-TX) and Speier (C-CA) that would eliminate those exemptions and improve opportunities for more studies in childhood cancer.
-Furthermore, the legislation would determine whether childhood cancer studies are warranted based on the “method of action” or affected biomarkers, rather than the site of the cancer; which is now the basis of most cancer drug development.
+Legislation based on the Research to Accelerate Cures and Equity for Children (RACE) Act was introduced this year by Senators Bennet (D-CO) and Rubio (R-FL) and by Reps.
+McCaul (R-TX) and Butterfield (D-NC) that would eliminate those exemptions and improve opportunities for more studies in childhood cancer.
+Today, we ask you to please urge Members of Congress to pass the RACE Act as part of FDA user fee legislation currently under consideration.